stakater/Playbook/content/stacks/control.md

 # Control Stack

-This stack provides tools that controls the components of StakaterPlatform.

 ![Control](./image/control.png)

+## Overview

+This stack provides tools that manage the components of StakaterPlatform.

 ## Tools Matrix